TOAST-DOCS/Gamebase/en/aos-purchase.md

     String gamebaseProductId;

     // It is the value passed to payload when calling Gamebase.Purchase.requestPurchase API.
-    //
-    // It is the value passed to payload when calling Gamebase.Purchase.requestPurchase API.
-    // This field can be used to hold a variety of additional information.
-    // For example, this field can be used to separately handle purchase and provision
-    // of the products purchased using the same user ID and sort them by game channel or character.
+    // Not recommended to use the value due to the possible loss of information depending on the store server status.
     @Nullable
     String payload;